SilbigerLab/Protocols/Probe_and_Logger_Protocols/Orion_Multiparameter_Sensor/Orion_Calibration_SOP.md

     1. Rinse the probe in DI and dry with a chem wipe (again avoiding the sensor tip) before placing the probe in the pH 10 solution, and then agitate the probe tip back and forth briefly.
     1. Wait for a stable reading (10.04 at 22-23 &deg; C) then press F3 to Finish calibration.
     1. If you are satisfied with the three calibration values on the summary screen, press F1 to return to the Measurement screen.
-1. Calibrating Conductivity
-    1.

-<a name="Cleaning and Storage"></a>
-1. Cleaning and Storage
-    1. When you have finished using the meter, thoroughly rinse all probes, especially sensor tips, with DI water.
-    1. Dry probes (avoiding sensor tips) with chem wipes.
-    1. pH probe
-        1. Unscrew the storage container cap from the container, and slide the cap onto the probe shaft, far enough that the sensor tip will be submerged in the storage solution, but not so far that the cap will not full screw onto the container.
-        1. If needed, refill the storage solution.
-        1. Place the probe into the container and screw on the cap.
-        1. Check to make sure the sensor tip is fully submerged.
-        1. **Do not** try to force the sensor tip further into the solution while the cap is screwed on or you may damage the probe.

 <a name="Tris"></a> **Tris Calibration**
 1. Calibrating pH
     1. pH should be calibrated <48 hours before use.